For what?

 4.1.3.1.
 Connection point input

-Enter the external IP address and open port of the Wireguard server.
-We got the external IP address of the server in step 2.2.3, and opened the port in step 2.1.5.
-We indicate them together, separating them with a colon, for example 4.3.2.1:54321and then press the key Enter
+Enter the external IP address and open port Wireguard server.
+We obtained the server's external IP address in step 2.2.3, and opened the port in step 2.1.5.
+We specify them together, separated by a colon, for example 4.3.2.1:54321and then press the key Enter

 Sample output:

-Enter the IP address of the Wireguard server on the secure VPN subnet, if you don't know what it is, just press the Enter key to set the default value (10.50.0.1)
+Enter the server IP address Wireguard in a secure VPN subnet, if you don't know what it is, just press Enter to set the default value (10.50.0.1)

 Sample output: